truongmm/SimpleTweets/README.md

-# Week 3 Project: Simple Twitter Client
+# Week 3 Project: Simple Twitter Client # 2

 TweetFeed is an android app that allows you to view your Twitter timeline as well as post new tweets.

 Submitted by: Melody Truong

-Time spent: 10 hours spent in total
+Time spent: 8 hours spent in total

 ## Required User Stories

 The following **required** functionality is completed:

+* [x] User can switch between Timeline and Mention views using tabs
-* [x] User can sign in to Twitter using OAuth login
+* [x] User can infinitely paginate any of these timelines (home, mentions, user) by scrolling to the bottom
-* [x] User can view the tweets from their home timeline: Name, Username, Tweet Body, Timestamp
+* [x] User can navigate to view their own profile
-* [x] User can view more tweets as they scroll with infinite pagination
-* [x] User can compose a new tweet
+* [x] User can click on the profile image in any tweet to see another user's profile

 ## Additional User Stories

 The following **optional** features are implemented:

-* [x] While composing a tweet, user can see a character counter with characters remaining for tweet out of 140
-* [x] Links in tweets are clickable and will launch the web browser
-* [x] User can refresh tweets timeline by pulling down to refresh (i.e pull-to-refresh)
-* [x] User can tap a tweet to display a "detailed" view of that tweet
+* [x] User can click on a tweet to be taken to a "detail view" of that tweet
-* [x] Improve the user interface and theme the app to feel "twitter branded"
+* [x] Improve the user interface and theme the app to feel twitter branded
-* [x] Compose activity is replaced with a modal overlay

 #### Video Walkthrough